jiangzhengkai/jiangzhengkai/README.md

 Hi there 👋

+I am Zhengkai Jiang:
-My research focuses on AIGC and MLLM.
+* My research focuses on AIGC and MLLM.

-I like to train large-scale models.
+* I like to train large-scale models.

+*  I’m looking to collaborate on anything interesting about content generation.